Sandor Clegane: Season 8

 The Hound joins Daenerys, Jon, and their retinues as they march to Winterfell, where he is reunited with Arya and Sansa.
-The Hound and Arya make peace with one another before the dreaded Battle of Winterfell against the White Walkers.
-During the battle, the Hound is triggered by the use of fire to destroy the wights and is close to giving up, but is convinced by Beric to keep fighting, indicating towards Arya who is relentlessly fighting beside them.
+The Hound and Arya make peace with one another before the Battle of Winterfell against the White Walkers.
+During the battle, the Hound is triggered by the use of fire to destroy the wights and is close to giving up, but is convinced by Beric to keep fighting when Beric pointed to Arya who is relentlessly fighting beside them.

-The Hound then travels to King's Landing to kill his brother along with Arya, who intends to kill Cersei.
+The Hound then travels to King's Landing, intending to kill his brother, along with Arya, who intends to kill Cersei.
 The two infiltrate the Red Keep amongst a crowd of civilians Cersei is using as human shields, but Daenerys begins burning the city down and the Red Keep begins to crumble.
-The Hound urges Arya to leave as he goes to find his brother.
+The Hound urges Arya to leave, to save herself from death and from his fate as he goes to find his brother.
 Arya thanks him, calling him by his true name for the first and only time, and bids him farewell.
-A fight ensues between the Clegane brothers, and Sandor struggles to even injure his inhuman brother.
+A fight ensues between the Clegane brothers, and Sandor struggles to even injure his now inhuman, partly dead brother.
 Gregor is momentarily disarmed after the Hound stabs him through the head, and the Hound tackles him off a stairway into the inferno below, resulting in both of their deaths.